saposs-org/zuckerjs/README.md

-# Saposs ZuckerJS
+# ZuckerJS

-ZuckerJS is a simple JavaScript library which was given birth to assist any web developer to build any SPA web application by component-oriented architecture.
-It's free, fast and efficient and no required dependencies.
+ZuckerJS is a simple JavaScript library which was given birth to assist any web developer to build any SPA web application by component-oriented architecture(view, handler and service components).
+It's free, fast, efficient and no required dependencies.

+Basically, ZuckerJS relies on some configurations from you to specify what components will be loaded.
+All of them will be done into memory.
+When user requests a page, ZuckerJS will get location's hash of current window to specify what page will be loaded(in theory).
+In practice, all components, that have that same route/hash, will be executed to render page dynamically.

+In order to add a new page, you only need to write some components with new same route and then add them into Zucker configuration.

-This term "component-oriented architecture" can be understood as a set of all uncoupled components to form an application.
+NOTE: this term "component-oriented architecture" can be understood as a set of all uncoupled components to form an application.
-It sounds cool :), right?
-Your development tasks are only: write any component and then add them to ZuckerJS configurations as below.

-# Install and Usage
+## Install and Usage

 It's simple to install and use ZuckerJS, only in 3 following steps:

-- Download ZuckerJS library "zucker.js" from source.
+- Download ZuckerJS library "zucker.min.js" from source.
 - Include it at the end of body tag.
 - Configure ZuckerJS for application: